return to Natural Dog Health Remedies

 Nutritional Supplements

-Nutritional supplements are useful in treating chronic colitis.
+Nutritional supplements are useful in treating chronic colitis in dogs.
 In particular, the following supplements should be given to your dog if he has chronic or repeated episodes of colitis:

 • Probiotics - Studies indicate that probiotics, or "friendly" bacteria, can help reduce symptoms of colitis by restoring the balance of microflora in the dog's intestinal tract.